libcmp/ccl/README.md

     </picture>
 </p>

-# CCL 0.2 Beta
+# CCL 0.3 Beta

-C++ Complementary Library, or CCL for short, is a C++ library that aims to complement the standard library.
-Its main features are support for Unicode, a more modern I/O infrastructure and basic windowing capabilities.
+C++ Complementary Library (CCL) is a C++ library that aims to complement the standard library.
+Its main features are support for Unicode, a more modern I/O infrastructure and basic GUI capabilities.
 CCL is written from scratch in C++20 and can be used header-only or compiled as a static or dynamic library.

 # Disclaimer